StefanoTesla/Ascom-Alpacha-ESP32-Switch-Borad-Dome-Board/README.md

 ## Switch

 6 Switch can be configurated as output or input, in near future I will implement olso pwm signal.

+The software was made with Arduino IDE and ported subsequently to Platformio for better management